 One-third of the leaders we surveyed have advanced their people management systems to a single source for all people data.
 They’re taking advantage of smart data to get to know their employees in the same way the business knows its customers.

-4. Continuous feedback is the new appraisal.
+4. Continuous feedback is the new appraisal

 More changes to come

 Flexible working hours, data-driven decision-making, and ongoing performance management are only the beginning of HR’s development.
 Ninety-four per cent of those who responded to our study anticipate more changes in the industry during the next three years.